jerrybopara/amazon_ses_bash/README.md

 # Define all your recipients here.
 send_to=( email1@gmail.com email2@gmail.com email3@gmail.com )

+# Use FROM Email which you've verified with AWS SES.
 FROM="<FROM EMAIL ADDRESS>"
 SUBJECT="<YOUR SUBJECT HERE>"
 MESSAGE="<YOUR MESSAGE HERE>"